Understanding typing.Literal for Strict Validation

 Migrating from Enum to Literal for Lightweight Schemas

-Enum classes introduce runtime overhead and serialization complexity.
-Literal provides identical validation with zero instantiation cost.
+Enum classes provide iteration, comparison methods, and serialization support.
+Literal provides validation with zero instantiation cost.
+Choose based on your needs.

 # Legacy Enum approach